NUDelta/analyze-the-pear/transcripts/christian-sanfeng.md

 1: if, uh...

-2: [oh yeah i guess you don't need the item variable. equals equals target yeah. you're returning the indices. so just return i and j as an array. yeah. [unintelligible]. right? yeah because we had extra parentheses here i think. we had one here. [unintelligible]. oh, there's no finishing parentheses. it's spelled right. so this is when the last one right. one. oh so j has to start at one after i think. because you don't want to go to the ones before him](./planning_schema.md, ../hetero_explanation_schema.md)
+2: [oh yeah i guess you don't need the item variable. equals equals target yeah. you're returning the indices. so just return i and j as an array. yeah. [unintelligible]. right? yeah because we had extra parentheses here i think. we had one here.](../hetero_explanation_schema.md, ./planning_schema.md) [unintelligible]. oh, there's no finishing parentheses. it's spelled right. [so this is when the last one right. one. oh so j has to start at one after i think. because you don't want to go to the ones before him](./planning_schema.md, ../hetero_explanation_schema.md)

 1: yeah